The best stock. The best fund. The best exchange-traded fund. As investors, we're constantly on the lookout for the best opportunities.

-Comparing world markets is tricky because it involves adjusting for currency fluctuations and inflation, which is never straightforward.
-Thankfully, the Motley Fool Global Gains team has developed a model to compare world markets on a more even basis.
-With a common reference, yearly and monthly comparisons help investors see just what regions of the world are flourishing or decaying.
+Comparing world markets is tricky, because it involves adjusting for currency fluctuations and inflation -- never a straightforward process.
+Thankfully, the Motley Fool Global Gains team has developed a model to compare world markets on a more even basis, helping investors see just what regions of the world are flourishing or decaying.

-The results for 2007 so far follow the amazing discovery in 2006 -- the United States comes nowhere near the top five markets for 2007.
+The results are amazing.
+The United States comes nowhere near the top five markets for 2007.
 Neither do many other advanced, industrial nations we commonly equate with economic growth.
-So, which international market currently tops the list?
+So which international market currently tops the list?

-Bangladesh, with a whopping 134% return year to date.
+The winner is Bangladesh, with a whopping 126% return last year.
 But most investors haven't a clue where Bangladesh is, let alone how to invest in the country.

-For the U.S. markets to grow at rates this high, you'd have to see hundreds of high-growth success stories such as recent winners like Abercrombie & Fitch
+For the U.S. markets to grow at rates this high, you'd have to see hundreds of high-growth success stories like Crocs

-But many of the industries that show matured growth in the U.S. are booming internationally.
-For example, Russian wireless services providers VimpelCom
+But many of the industries that show mature growth in the U.S. are booming internationally.
+For example, Chinese wireless service provider China Unicom

 Wrapping up 2007

-But investors should already be looking out on the horizon for next year's top market.
-And not only the top markets, but the best companies to own within them.
-Our premier team of Motley Fool Global Gains international analysts is doing just that -- scouring the globe for the best international companies with solid management and transparent finances for your consideration.
+Investors should already be looking to the horizon for next year's top markets -- and the best companies to own within them.
+Our premier team of Motley Fool Global Gains international analysts is doing just that, scouring the globe for the best international companies with solid management and transparent finances for your consideration.

 In fact, advisor Bill Mann and his team just returned from a research trip to Brazil, Argentina, and Chile.
 You can read all of his updates and stock ideas from that trip by clicking here and joining Global Gains free for 30 days.